What is Bronchopulmonary Dysplasia (BPD) / Chronic Lung Disease of Prematurity?

 - Chest X-ray, CT scan or MRI – to see if the lungs are growing as they should

-- Blood test – to look at oxygen and carbon dioxide levels in the blood and look for infection
+- Blood test – to look at oxygen and carbon dioxide levels in the blood

 - Echocardiogram (echo) – an ultrasound test to view the heart and find out if a heart problem is causing your baby’s breathing trouble